Erick88santos/Erick88santos/README.md

 # Hi, I'm Erick 👋
-I am Developer with target at in Back-end, understend for tecnology at in Java and python.
-I have very a huge desire of learn and contribute.
+I am Developer with target at in Data Engine, understend for tecnology at in SQL and with Python.
+I have an analytical profile.
+I have very a huge desire of learn and contribute, in addition to meeting challenges..

 [![Linkedn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/erick-dos-santos-286795203)
 [![ProtonMAIL](https://img.shields.io/badge/ProtonMail-8B89CC?style=for-the-badge&logo=protonmail&logoColor=white)](ericksantos88@proton.me)